At a glance

 Executive leaders can then leverage a scan-and-triage approach to identify opportunities for cost optimization within their respective functions.
 Some examples of questions that executives may consider at this stage include:

-• Are there activities that my team is spending time on that have limited strategic value?
-How can analytics and automation help reduce the time spent?
+- Are there activities that my team is spending time on that have limited strategic value?
+How can analytics, automation, and AI tools help reduce the time spent?

-• How can we leverage automation and digital initiatives to realize efficiency gains and reduce waste for our processes and people?
+- How can we leverage automation, advanced analytics, and AI to realize efficiency gains and reduce waste for our processes and people?
 How can we optimize our technology spend to reduce low value-add costs and reallocate to high value-add investments?

 The answers to these questions will enable executives to then reflect on opportunities to improve the use of their employees’ time and capabilities, simplify and streamline processes, and leverage technology to drive efficiency and effectiveness.